TonyCookey/contract-job-api/README.md

 - To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
 - The server is running on port 3001.

-## APIs To Implement
+## Implement API Endpointss

-Below is a list of the required API's for the application.
+Below is a list of the Implemented API Endpoints for the application.

 1. **_GET_** `/contracts/:id` - It should return the contract only if it belongs to the profile calling.